LARC mobilizes, equips, and inspires the community to connect with unsupported people.

 Common Questions

-Many of our friends will be aging out of foster care and will need ongoing support when that happens.
+Many of our clients will be aging out of foster care and will need ongoing support when that happens.
 Our desire is for the mentoring relationship to play a significant role in their life well into their independence.

 The LARC staff will be your greatest asset, whether you are a job partner, mentor, or other community partner.
-We provide training and counsel as long as your relationship exists with a LARC friend.
+We provide training and counsel as long as your relationship exists with a LARC client.
 For mentors, the LARC team can point you to any resource partners you may need to utilize to help your mentee find housing, a job, education, counseling, physical needs, etc.

 We always like to get started with getting to know you, your passions, and your strengths.
 This gives us a good foundation to best connect you with a mentee.
 You can get started using the contact form above.